cleskowsky/cleskowsky.github.io/_posts/2021-12-9-architecture.md

 # Keep it simple

 * [Choose boring technology](https://mcfunley.com/choose-boring-technology): Bringing in a new technology is expensive to a business, and a team.
 Everyone has to learn how it works, how to support it, and how it fails.
 Make sure you do this for good reasons
+* [Single dependency stacks](https://brandur.org/fragments/single-dependency-stacks): This sounds delightful.
+Code + db.
+That's it!
+* [Monolith first](https://martinfowler.com/bliki/MonolithFirst.html): I'm currently in the monolith first camp.
+At the most recent 2 companies I've had the privilege of working at, one went to microservices too quickly and was quickly followed by pain (eg monitoring strategy wasn't sufficient for lots of tiny services).
+The other company built a well factored monolith that has been a joy to work with, run in prod and debug!

 # Batch jobs